Andrea Agnelli: Career

 During and after university, Agnelli started his career in the business world, including abroad in England and France at companies Iveco, Auchan Hypermarché, and back in Italy at Milan with Piaggio.
 He also spent several years in Switzerland working in marketing and development for Ferrari Idea S.A., where in 1999 he started his career, London-based Schroder Salomon Smith Barney, and Lausanne-based Philip Morris International from 2001 to 2004, where he was first in charge of marketing and sponsorships and then of external institutional communication.
 In November 2000, Agnelli moved to Paris to take on marketing responsibility for Uni Invest SA, a Sanpaolo IMI company specializing in the offer of asset management products.
 By 2005, he was back in Turin at IFIL.
 In 2007, he set up his own financial holding company, Lamse.
 He also cultivated his passion for golf, becoming managing director of the Royal Park Golf & Country Club I Roveri in 2008.
 On 29 September 2008, he was appointed federal councilor of the Italian Golf Federation.
 Together with Michele Dalai and Davide Dileo, he founded the publishing house ADD Editore in 2010.
 He is on the advisory board of BlueGem Capital Partners LLP, and he is also the president of the Piedmont Foundation for Oncology.

 During his career, Agnelli maintained ties with the Fiat world.
 From 2005 to 2006, he held strategic development positions within IFIL, which he left in 2007 to found Lamse.
-On 30 May 2004, he became a board member of Fiat S.p.A., a position that he kept in the Fiat Chrysler Automobiles (FCA) since 12 October 2014; starting from 17 January 2021, with the merger between FCA and Groupe PSA, he was appointed by Exor to become a non-executive director for a four-year term of the newly formed Stellantis.
+On 30 May 2004, he became a board member of Fiat S.p.A., a position that he kept after it merged with Chrysler to form Fiat Chrysler Automobiles (FCA) on 12 October 2014; starting from 17 January 2021, with the merger between FCA and PSA Group, he was appointed by Exor to become a non-executive director for a four-year term of the newly formed Stellantis.
 Since 25 May 2006, he was also a director of the Industrial Financial Institute, which later became Exor, the holding company controlling the interests of the Agnellis.
 In January 2023, Agnelli announced his resignation from the position in Stellantis, effective at the close of the 2023 annual general meeting of shareholders, and that he would not reapply for the role in Exor.
 He remained on the board of Giovanni Agnelli B.V.